- Which Version Should You Use?

 - Automated rules that streamline tasks and cut hours of manual work

-- Campaign Performance Reports to track your spend
+- Campaign Performance Reports tracking your spend

 All in Essentials, plus: